 How the population or – respectively - various groups within it, is altering its consumption of news and what role the various technical platforms and news services play in that process, are central questions posed in the Reuters Institute Digital News Survey, which the Oxford-based Reuters Institute for the Study of Journalism has been conducted annually since 2012.

-Since 2013, the Leibniz Institute for Media Research | Hans-Bredow-Institut has been the collaborating partner responsible for the German contribution.
 The findings of each year for Germany are documented in the series “Working Papers of the HBI

-The international and the German report 2021 were published in London on 23 June 2021.
+The international and the German report 2022 were published in London on 15 June 2022.